Hi-Media/reST-test/doc/Chap2-IntegrationGuidelines.rst

   An exception has up to three properties.

-.. table:: Properties of an error message
+.. table:: Table:Properties of an error message

    ==============  ======================================================
    Environment     Endpoint